CarloLucibello/Erdos.jl/README.md

 may also be accessed via an iterator that yields `Edge` types containing `(src::Int, dst::Int)` values.

-*LightGraphs.jl* provides two graph types: `Graph` is an undirected graph, and `DiGraph` is its directed counterpart.
+*FatGraphs.jl* provides two graph types: `Graph` is an undirected graph, and `DiGraph` is its directed counterpart.

 Graphs are created using `Graph()` or `DiGraph()`; there are several options